destos/bonfo/docs/usage.md

 # Usage

-To use Confo MSP configuration in a project
+To use Bonfo configuration management in a project

 ```
-import confo
+import bonfo
 ```